GoogleCloudPlatform/professional-services/examples/gcs-to-gke-configmaps/README.md

 The example of this project is to demonstrate a mechanism whereby a user adds a text based file (e.g. YAML) to a GCS bucket, and the contents of this file are placed in a K8s ConfigMap in GKE.
 Similarly, if a user deletes a file from a GCS bucket, the relevant ConfigMaps are updated accordingly.

 This is done by configuring a Google Cloud Function (GCF) to listen to an OBJECT_FINALIZE or OBJECT_DELETE event from a GCS bucket.
 The function determines which file in the bucket was updated/created, and obtains the content.
 If the file was deleted, it is not necessary to obtain the content.

-To be clear, the GCF can only listen for either OBJECT_FINALIZE or OBJECT_DELETE events.
+**Please note** the GCF can only listen for either OBJECT_FINALIZE or OBJECT_DELETE events.
 This means that if both events should be monitored, then the function will have to be deployed twice; one listenting for OBJECT_FINALIZE and the other OBJECT_DELETE.

 Next, the GCF determines which ConfigMaps to update and patches those ConfigMaps with the new content.
 If these ConfigMaps are mounted to any K8s Deployments, those pods will be restarted.